Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: New Resources for Historical Turkish NLP

 Numerous Arabic and Persian borrowed words in historical Turkish appear primarily as nominal or adjectival stems that combine with Turkish light verbs (most commonly \textit{etmek}, \textit{olmak}, though others such as \textit{kılmak} and \textit {eylemek} also appear) to form predicates.
 Hence, relatively frequent occurrences of light verb constructions in texts that contain many borrowings are expected.
 Table \ref{compoundlvc} presents the frequencies of the light verb compound dependency relation in two modern Turkish UD treebanks, as well as in our historical Turkish treebank.
 Notably, the frequency of light verb constructions in OTA-BOUN is higher than in the other two modern Turkish treebanks.

 These light verb constructions appear not only as the main predicate (that is, the UD \textit{ root}) but also in subordinate or dependent clauses, showing up in various positions across clausal structures.
 They allow borrowed lexical items to function as clausal elements, a pattern particularly evident in the frequency of the \textit{acl (adnominal clause)} relation.
-As shown in Table \ref{compoundlvc}, this relation is significantly more frequent in the historical Turkish treebank compared to its modern counterparts.
+As shown in Table \ref{compoundlvc}, this relation is notably more frequent in the historical Turkish treebank compared to its modern counterparts.

-Historical Turkish is characterized by significantly longer sentences compared to modern Turkish.
-As presented in Table \ref{compoundlvc}, the average token count per sentence and the frequency of \textit{conj (conjunct)} relation are remarkably higher than those of the modern Turkish UD treebanks.
-The high frequency of the UD \textit{acl} relation, alongside extensive descriptive modifiers and participial structures, underscores an elaborate writing style characteristic of historical Turkish.
-This style frequently layers nominal phrases with multiple subordinate clauses, leading to higher overall complexity.
-An example from our treebank showing an excessive amount of \textit{conjunct} relations is given in Example \ref{conjugatzion}. \begin{exe}
+Historical Turkish sentences in our dataset tend to be longer on average than those observed in modern Turkish treebanks, although this finding should be considered preliminary given the limited size and literary nature of the sample.
+As presented in Table \ref{compoundlvc}, the average token count per sentence and the frequency of \textit{conj (conjunct)} relations are higher than those of the modern Turkish UD treebanks.
+The relatively high frequency of the UD \textit{acl} relation, alongside extensive descriptive modifiers and participial structures, points to a more elaborate writing style.
+This style often layers nominal phrases with multiple subordinate clauses, which may contribute to the higher observed complexity.
+An example from our treebank showing numerous \textit{conjunct} relations is provided in Figure \ref{conjugatzion}.